-Appendix C: Analytic Rubric for Scoring Reading Response (E10)
+Appendix C: Analytic Rubric for Scoring Reading Response (ENG 10)

-Ideas Ideas 1 - C Quality of Text Comprehension 4 points Demonstrates a thorough understanding of the text(s) offering an insightful response with strong support from the text(s).
+Ideas (plea se note: Ideas includes Ideas 1 and Ideas 2) Ideas 1 - C uality of Text Comprehension 4 points Demonstrates a thorough understanding of the text(s) offering an insightful response with strong support from the text(s).
 3 points Demonstrates a clear understanding of the text(s) offering a thoughtful response with relevant support from the text(s).
 2 points Demonstrates a limited understanding of the text(s) offering a simplistic response with vague and/or minimal support from the text(s).
 1 point Demonstrates a misreading or significant misunderstanding of the text(s) offering an irrelevant response with minimal or no support from the text(s).
-Ideas 2 - C Quality of Writing 4 points A main idea is distinct and is developed through vivid and relevant details.
+Ideas 2 - C uality of Writing 4 points A main idea is distinct and is developed through vivid and relevant details.
 3 points A main idea is clear and is developed through relevant details.
 2 points A main idea is evident and is somewhat developed through details, some of which may be irrelevant.
 1 point A main idea is not present, or a main idea is not developed with details, or writing does not address the prompt.
 Organizati on 4 points The writing is skillfully organized with skillful use of varied transitions.
 3 points The writing is organized with effective use of varied transitions.
 2 points The writing is somewhat organized with vague or mechanical transitions.
 1 point The writing is lacking organization; there is little or no evidence of transitions.
-Language Use 4 points Language use contributes to vivid and skillful writing.
+Language l Jse 4 points Language use contributes to vivid and skillful writing.
 3 points Language use contributes to clear and fluid writing.
 2 points Language use contributes to vague or mechanical writing.
 1 point Language use contributes to confusing writing, or there is little evidence of language use.
 Conventio ns 4 points A variety of consistently correct conventions contribute to enhanced communication.
 3 points A variety of generally correct conventions contribute to effective communication.
 2 points Errors in conventions are noticeable, but communication is coherent.
 1 point Errors in conventions contribute to confusing communication, or there is little evidence of conventions.